Ocalkar/Blockchain/README.md

-This repo is created for genetral informations and updates on Blockchain Technology.
+This repo is created for general informations and updates on Blockchain Technology.